-Course substitutions for courses no longer offered by the College can be made by the department chair/program director administering the affected course, with the approval of the Provost.
-A Student Petition for Alteration in Graduation of Program Requirements should be completed and forwarded to the appropriate personnel for approval.
+- Course substitutions for courses no longer offered by the College can be made by the department chair/program director administering the affected course, with the approval of the Vice President of learning. - A Student Petition for Alteration in Graduation of Program Requirements should be completed and forwarded to the appropriate personnel for approval.
 Faculty advisors and/or counselors should make every effort to assist students in completing degree requirements in an efficient and timely manner.